uawcob/vmware-log-parser/README.md

 Scripts for extracting data from VMware log files.

+After processing, the files will be compressed and moved to an archive folder.

 ## Installation

 You should `git clone` this repository so that updates can easily be pulled.